aimeeallen94/align-pilates/README.md

 ## Future Features to Implement
 - When time and skills allow I would like to change the option of booking pilates classes only on a weekly basis to a monthly basis on a calendar format if possible.
 I would like for users to be able to plan ahead and to be able to book ahead if needed.
 - I would also consider putting blog posts on this webiste to enhance the community vibe of the studio and to really encourage maximum engagment from users and to increase the number of members in the studio also.
+- I would also to to add enhanced form validation for the modificaiton of and adding classes to the studio timetable so that it is not possible for admins to book two classes at the same time.